topher235/royal-grid/tasks.md

   - [X] Add rotate board special effect
   - [X] Implement game over logic for both CLASSIC and RUSH modes
   - [X] Fix bomb effect not showing destroy particle animation.
 It was a z-index bug.
-  - [ ] New icon for rotate special effect
+  - [X] New icon for rotate special effect
-  - [ ] Add way to rotate counter-clockwise
   - [X] Fix bomb effect when piece spawn in bomb radius.
 Looks like it's capturing an empty space.
   - [X] Fix piece grid_position after moving onto a rotate effect.
 Piece still has old pre-rotated position
+  - [ ] Add difficulty progression within a single game
 - [ ] Game Level UI
   - [X] Re-design tiles to use the new isometric art
   - [X] Add shadow to tile scene for 3d effect